harlessmark/harlessmark/README.md

 ## Hello 👋 I'm Mark

 I'm a frontend web developer with an affinity to web usability and design.
+Outside of programming, my interests are running, house plants, reading, and spending time with my wife and two dogs.

 ### Projects